silicon-heaven/shv-doc/src/rpcmessage.md

 8  | `MethodCallException` |
 9  | `Unknown`             |
 10 | `LoginRequired`       | Method call without previous successful login.
+11 | `UserIDRequired`      | Method call requires UserID to be present in the request message.
+Send it again with UserID.
 32 | `UserCode`            |

 **Examples**